 #4 Defunct railway tracks of La Petite Ceinture

-A cemetery might not be the first thing that springs to mind when you think of a Top 10 list, but Pere Lachaise is special.
+A cemetery might not be the first thing that springs to mind when you think of a Top 10 ‘things to do’ list, but Pere Lachaise is special.
 It is one of the most intriguing cemeteries in the world.
 We first went there to pay homage to Jim Morrison and Oscar Wilde, both of whom are buried there.
 We went expecting macabre graves but fell in love with its cobbled paths guarded by dozens of trees.
 Pere Lachaise is hauntingly beautiful, especially during fall.
 Take a look:

 Closest Metro Station: Philippe Auguste (Line 2)